zhangjb416/Hierarchical-Augmentation/README.md

+### Learning Hierarchical Augmentation Invariance with Expanded Views

-This is the code for the paper *Rethinking the Augmentation Module in Contrastive Learning: Learning Hierarchical Augmentation Invariance with Expanded Views*, with SimSiam baseline.
+This is the code for the paper *Rethinking the Augmentation Module in Contrastive Learning: Learning Hierarchical Augmentation Invariance with Expanded Views*.

 ### Preparation